koc-lab/jfrt-optimal/README.md

-# JFRT Experiments
+# Wiener Filtering in Joint Time-Vertex Fractional Fourier Transform Domains

-After the feedback of the reviewers, the _Wiener Filtering in Joint Time-Vertex Fractional Fourier Transform Domains_ paper needed updates for the experiments.
-This repository will contain the source code, and will serve as a documentation for the updated experiments.
+This repository contains the data resources and the source code for the _Wiener Filtering in Joint Time-Vertex Fractional Fourier Transform Domains_ paper submitted to _IEEE Signal Processing Letters_.

 ## Dependencies